 Adult students will discover courses to help develop professional skills, fulfill undergraduate and graduate program requirements, or simply open doors to new ideas.

-Writers can sign up for our one-week intensive Summer Writers’ Institute.
+Writers can sign up for our two-week intensive Summer Writers Institute.

 Artists can participate in our three-week Collaborative Print Workshop or take part in Explore Architecture, an intensive introduction to the field.